 Port Vila is the capital and largest city of Vanuatu.
 Port Vila is the economic and commercial centre of Vanuatu.
 Port Vila is Vanuatu's most important harbour and the centre of the country's trade.
 The international airport, Bauerfield International (VLI) is also located in the city.
 Major industries in the city remain agriculture and fishing.
 Tourism is also becoming important, especially from Australia and New Zealand.
 Vanuatu is a group of islands in the South Pacific Ocean, about three-quarters of the way from Hawaii to Australia.
 The climate is tropical, moderated by southeast trade winds, with moderate rainfall.
 May be affected by cyclones from December to April.
 The official language is Bislama (pidgin English), English and French.
 The main religion is Christianity.
 The economy of Vanuatu is built on agriculture, tourism, offshore financial services, and cattle raising.
 There is substantial fishing activity although this industry doesn't bring in much foreign exchange.
 Exports include copra, kava, beef, cocoa, and timber, and imports include machinery and equipment, foodstuffs, and fuels.
 Vanuatu is a tax haven, and offshore financing in Port Vila is an important part of the economy.
 Vanuatu is still dependent on foreign aid, most of which comes from Australia and New Zealand, although in recent years aid has also come from the People's Republic of China.
 Expatriate business dress is informal and casual but modest.
 Ties are not usually required for men.
 The security risk for expatriates in Vanuatu is low.
 Risks include low levels of petty crime, burglaries, and rare attacks on lone expatriates in remote areas.
 Other risks include earthquakes, volcanic activity, and tropical cyclones.
 The currency of Vanuatu is the Vanuatu Vatu (VUV).
 ATMs are available.
 Credit cards are widely accepted in tourist areas.
 Medical facilities are basic but adequate for routine treatment.
 Serious or complex medical treatment may require evacuation which can be expensive.
 Cases of Zika virus, diarrhoea, and water borne diseases have been reported.
-The population of Port Vila is 44,000 (2017 est.), while the inflation rate is 2.8% (Mar 2017).
+The population of Port Vila is 51,400 (2018 est.), while the inflation rate (CPI) is 3.2% for Vanuatu as at December 2017.
+For a single Expat, the personal income tax rate in Vanuatu is 0% as there is currently no personal income tax.

 Cost Of Living